Here is a question from Wendy:

 - You can use the Teams meeting controls (from the lower part of the screen) to view the Team conversation and participant list.

-Summary: A very cool option for presenters.
+This capability is a very cool option for presenters.
 Main drawback being that given the fact that it currently leverages the web version of PowerPoint, there might be some features and animations that might not fully work in PowerPoint live.